-- 1. Sign up for all the notification systems available to you: see links below. - 2.
-Check for available appointments:
+Sign up for all the notification systems available to you: see links below.

+2. Check for available appointments:

-- Check your email for notifications of appointments. - Check online or call your medical provider for appointment availability. - If you cannot get a vaccine through your health provider, check if you can get a vaccine through a public (county) vaccination site. - Please see below for links to medical providers and public vaccine sites. - VaccinateCA is a volunteer-run website with a nice map which may list additional vaccine sites, though availability is not always up-to-date. - Oaklandside has additional details for Alameda County on their website. - o Don't give up!
-Keep checking and trying; eventually there will be enough vaccine.
+- Check your email for notifications of appointments. - o Check online or call your medical provider for appointment availability. - If you cannot get a vaccine through your health provider, check if you can get a vaccine through a public (county) vaccination site. - o Please see below for links to medical providers and public vaccine sites. - VaccinateCA is a volunteer-run website with a nice map. - Oaklandside has additional details for Alameda County on their website.